Fabulous Sin City Roller Derby

 Fabulous Sin City Roller Derby or Sin City Roller Derby (SCRD), is a women's flat track roller derby league based in Las Vegas, Nevada.
-Founded in 2004, Sin City is a founding member of the Women's Flat Track Derby Association (WFTDA).
+Founded in 2005, Sin City is a founding member of the Women's Flat Track Derby Association (WFTDA).

 History

 Sin City began as the Las Vegas Neanderdolls in 2005, started by coaches Ivanna S. Pankin, owner of the online store Sin City Skates, and her partner Trish the Dish.
 Ivanna and Trish had played with the Arizona Roller Derby and finding no team in Las Vegas, created one.
 Shawna th'Dead was the first member of Neanderdolls.
 The Neanderdolls grew in membership and became a travel only team.
-Thereafter they changed to the SCRG.
+In 2008 they changed to The Fabulous Sin City Roller Girls.

-As of April 2010, the SCRG consisted of four home teams and a travel team.
-The four Las Vegas-themed home teams are the Tommy Gun Terrors, The Notorious VIP, Hoover Damned, and the Flying Aces.
-The SCRG derby season runs from fall through the spring.
+At that time, FSCRG consisted of four home teams and a travel team.
+The four Las Vegas-themed home teams were the Tommy Gun Terrors, The Notorious VIP, Hoover Damned, and the Flying Aces.

+As of January 2024, the WFTDA league is now named Sin City Roller Derby and has over 100 active members and volunteers.
+After the revival of SCRD home teams in 2024, SCRD now has a total of 6 teams, this includes their two travel teams and four home teams- The Flying Aces, The Hoover Damned, The Notorious VIP, and Atomic Stardust.

+SCRD plays year-round, with the exception of the month of December.

 Teams

-The Sin City Rollergirls league is composed of one travel team and four home teams.
-The All-Stars travel team is supported by four home teams, the Notorious VIP, the Tommy Gun Terrors, the Hoover Damned, and The Flying Aces.
+The Sin City Roller Derby league is composed of an A and a B travel team (Ace of Spades and Bad Beats respectively) and four home teams.
+The four home teams are, the Notorious VIP, the Hoover Damned, The Flying Aces, and Atomic Stardust.